pin3da/pin3da.github.com/content/posts/advent-of-kotlin.md

   - programming
 ---

 Since [2018](https://github.com/pin3da/advent-of-code/tree/master/2018) I started participating in [Advent of Code](https://adventofcode.com/) with the goal of learning new programming languages.
-This year I choosed [kotlin](https://kotlinlang.org/), and the experience was very good.
+This year I chose [kotlin](https://kotlinlang.org/), and the experience was very good.
 I'll list some of the language features I liked so far.

 ## Sealed Classes